 Removing Branches

 Removing branches will require more chainsaw length.
-Your regular small chainsaw may not work efficiently in cutting or removing branches, so we recommend using at least an 8″ to 12″ long chainsaw to make the task more painless.
+Your regular small chainsaw may not work efficiently in cutting or removing branches, so use at least an 8″ to 12″ long chainsaw to make the task more painless.

 Small Trees